Quick Navigation

 Although there are several traditions concerning the dates of Shakyamuni Buddha, most Western scholars accept that he lived between 566 and 486 BCE.
 He originally taught in the central part of the Gangetic Plain of northern India.
 Slowly his followers spread his message to the surrounding areas, where monastic communities of monks and nuns soon arose.
 In this way, Buddhism gradually developed into an organized religion, preserving and transmitting orally the teachings of Buddha.

-[ View Map Three: The Spread of Buddhism into Central Asia.]
+Map 3: The Spread of Buddhism into Central Asia

 During the second century CE, Buddhism reached the northern rim of the Tarim Basin as well, passing from Bactria to the Tocharian people of Kucha and Turfan.
 According to some sources, the Tocharians there were descendents of the Yuezhi, a Caucasian people who spoke an ancient western Indo-European language.
 In the second century BCE, one group of the Yuezhi, later known as the Tocharians, had migrated to the west and settled in Bactria.
 Consequently, Eastern Bactria became known as "Tocharistan".
 Despite sharing the same name, no political connection existed, however, between the Tocharians of Eastern Bactria and the Tocharians of Kucha and Turfan.